 Step 4.
 Navigate or browse for the following path:-

 Computer Configuration > Administrative Templates > Windows Components

 Once you complete the above steps, Windows 10 will stop downloading updates automatically on your computer.
-However, one can continue to install updates manually from Settings > Update & Security > Windows Update and clicking the
+However, one can continue to install updates manually from Settings > Update & Security > Windows Update and click the Check for updates button.

 Note: Windows 10 Home Edition does not come with Group Policy Editor.
 However, you can enable the Group Policy Editor (gpedit.msc) in Windows 10 Home Edition by running a batch file.